knative/eventing/docs/experimental-features.md

 is enabled or not, like `experimental.FromContext(ctx).IsEnabled(featureName)`.

-The user can easily enable the features modifying a config map/environment variable of her/his knative setup.
+The user can easily enable the features modifying a config map/environment variable of their knative setup.

 <!-- TODO add more details when the pr is merged-->